 The router is an intermediary whose primary role is to redirect messages based on rules defined in its contract.
-As shown in Figure 2.5, "Overview of the Artix Router", a router has a service-side interface that receives requests from consumer endpoints.
+As shown in Figure 7, a router has a service-side interface that receives requests from consumer endpoints.
 It also has one or more consumer-side service proxies that forward the request to service implementations on the backend of the router.

-Figure 2.5.
+Figure 7.
 Overview of the Artix Router